tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - the occurrence of Gly was CDR3 length‐ and position‐dependent in both chains, whereas the frequency of Ser at positions 106 and 107 was positively correlated with CDR3 length in TCR β
  - the amino acids in CDR3 loop regions were significantly different between TCR α and β, which suggests a distinct role for each chain in the recognition of antigen–MHC complexes
  - **see length-dependent increase in glycine usage, may confer cross-reactivity with glycine's small size**
+# Complete and early response to cemiplimab associated to severe immune toxicity in advanced cervical cancer: a case report
+ - potential supplementary evidence for irAE association with ICB response
 # Computational simulations of bispecific T-cell engagers by a multiscale model
  - modeling to try and understand mechanism of bispecific antibodies as T cell engagers (bypass TCR-pMHC interaction, redirect cytotoxic activity, can help kill cancer cells but also off target effects)
 # Co-regulation of CD8<sup>+</sup> T cell exhaustion by multiple inhibitory receptors during chronic viral infection